DV

 What is the difference between SDTY and SPY?

-SDTY (YieldMax S&P 500 0DTE Covered Call Strategy ETF) tracks S&P 500 Index with a covered call strategy, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
+SDTY (YieldMax S&P 500 0DTE Covered Call Strategy ETF) tracks S&P 500 Index with a covered call approach, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
 They are issued by YieldMax and State Street respectively.

 Can I hold both SDTY and SPY?